emf-creaf/emf_web/content/news/lfc_new_web_2024/index.markdown

 image:
   caption: "LFC's new web"

-summary: "We celebrate the 5 years aniversary of the Catalan Forestry Lab web with a brand new design."
+summary: "We celebrate the 5 years aniversary of the Catalonian Forestry Lab web with a brand new design."
 ---

 Five years ago the *Laboratori Forestal Català* (LFC) web was launched.
 At the